BritWallace/beep-boop/README.md

 ## Known Bugs

 * Does not cut array at the inputted number yet.
+UI Logic is not hooked up correctly.
+Images is way too large.

 # License